-Our Labor & Employement Practice Area Group shared their insights and experiences on topic of “workaction”, i.e work-from-anywhere in the different jurisdictions outlining the main issues that an employer should take into consideration.
+Our Labor & Employement Practice Area Group shared their insights and experiences on topic of “workaction”, i.e remote working in the different jurisdictions outlining the main issues that an employer should take into consideration.
 We have created a seven part series on this topic.

-The final part VII explains Israeli position on this topic.
+The final part VII explains Israeli position on remote work from abroad.

 Is remote work from a foreign country controlled in Israel?

 The topic of remote work has been widely discussed in recent years due to various reasons including technological developments allowing working from home, traffic congestion, transportation difficulties, accommodating working parents with young children and has intensified due to the Covid pandemic.

 Currently in Israel, there are no legislated regulated guidelines regarding working from home and the law in Israel does not relate to remote work.
 In most of the labor laws in Israel there is no precise definition of ‘workplace’ although the understanding is that workplace is a dynamic, varying and flexible setting not given to rigid definitions.

 Case Law in Israel does recognize that there are different models of employment, including remote work.
 These varying forms of employment are elements of a changing labor market, foremost the expansion of freelance employment – a structure that does not preclude the recognition of an employer-employee relationship.

 The percentage of employees in Israel who work remotely is significantly lower than in the United States and the European Union countries, but is on the rise.
 Today the high-tech industry is considered a leader in this field.
 In 2014 it was estimated that 58% of high-tech companies facilitate remote work, and that 41% of their employees adopt this option.